-- The Supervising Dean authorizes appropriate release time or stipends for mentees. - The Supervising Dean periodically meets with each mentor and/or the mentoring team and annual contract faculty member to review goals, Portfolios, Professional Project, performance, and professional development. - The Supervising Dean provides mentors and mentees with appropriate resources for professional development. - The Supervising Dean models strong mentoring practice. - The Supervising Dean provides guidance on the selection of mentoring team members.
+- The Supervising Dean authorizes appropriate stipends for Lead Mentors and mentees. - The Supervising Dean periodically meets with each mentor and/or the mentoring team and annual contract faculty member to review goals, Portfolios, Professional Project, performance, and professional development. - The Supervising Dean provides mentors and mentees with appropriate resources for professional development. - The Supervising Dean models strong mentoring practice. - The Supervising Dean provides guidance on the selection of mentoring team members. - The Supervising Dean participates on the Mentoring Committee for the approval of initial mentoring teams. - The Supervising Dean participates in the Professional Project Work Group